What does the GoAkamai Site have to offer?

 What browser versions does the GoAkamai website support?

 GoAkamai.org presently supports the current and immediate past versions of Microsoft Internet Explorer (IE).
 The website supports only the current versions of Mozilla Firefox, Google Chrome, and Apple Safari.
+While every effort is made to ensure browser compatibility, certain features do require current versions of the browsers listed above.
+You should consider upgrading your browser if you are not running the current version.

 What are cookies and why are cookies used on the GoAkamai web site?